David Noble (footballer, born 1982): Exeter City

 On 4 January 2010, Noble signed for League One side Exeter City.
 Noble was named as the club's captain for the 2010–11 season.
 He signed a new one-year contract in June 2011.
 In May 2012, Noble was released by Exeter after the club was relegated.

 Rotherham United

 Noble signed for Rotherham United on 13 July 2012.
 He joined Cheltenham Town on loan in September 2013.

 Oldham Athletic and return to Exeter City

 Noble joined Oldham Athletic on non-contract terms in August 2014.
 He played twice before being released, was re-signed, and joined Exeter City on loan in September.
 He made 12 appearances while on loan, and then re-signed for Exeter in January 2015 until the end of the season.

 St Albans City

 On 28 August 2016, Noble joined St Albans City of the National League South.
 He signed an 18-month contract with the Saints in December 2016 and in March 2017 became the club captain.
 In November 2017, he also became a coach at the club.

-Following the sacking of Ian Allinson as manager of St Albans City in September 2022, Noble took on the Interim Head Coach role.
-On 19 November 2022, Noble was given the role on a permanent basis following a 55% win rate across his interim spell in charge.